floodnet-nyc/flood-sensor/deployment/manuals/flood-sensor-deployment-manual.md

 To mount on a utility pole, we have to obtain approval from the company that owns that pole.
 This process varies depending on the company.

 ## 2. Confirming Mounting Location on the Ground
 Though we try to identify optimal sensor placement [before leaving the lab](https://github.com/floodnet-nyc/flood-sensor/blob/main/deployment/hotspot%20identification/flood-hotspots-identification.md), unexpected obstacles can arise once we arrive at the mounting site.
+All the potential locations according to there priority is scouted and saved in the [FN Field Map](https://www.google.com/maps/d/u/1/edit?mid=1piTISi5Sm9NA6EmDnJhYw2CSyvhEOpE&ll=40.70724807589592%2C-73.93295012773706&z=17)
 Potential obstacles include:
-- Drive rail is slanted, or is not well secured
+- Drive rail is slanted, or is not well secured.
-- Mounting location is overly shaded by a large building or aboveground train track
+- Mounting location is overly shaded by a large building or aboveground train track or trees.
-- Mounting location is in the path of a truck or bus, and sensor mounting arm would have to point into the street
+- Mounting location is in the path of a truck or bus, and sensor mounting arm would have to point into the street.
+- Mounting location is on grass.

 Sometimes, a new mounting location will have to be selected in the field.
 Helpful clues for selecting a flood-prone location include:
 - Drive rail is close to a storm drain